 Henrietta was moved to the safety of Oatlands Palace just outside London, where the she and her household remained for some three months before fleeing secretly in June 1646, Lady Dalkeith ensured Henrietta's safe arrival to France where she was reunited with her mother.
 Thoughout her life, Henrietta would enjoy a close relationship with her mother, Queen Henrietta Maria, she was never to see her father again.

 She first became known as Henrietta Anne at the French court, where the name Anne was added in honour of her aunt, Queen Anne of Austria, sister-in-law of Henrietta Maria and Dowager Queen of France.
 Henrietta and her mother were given apartments at the Louvre, a monthly pension of 30,000 livres and the use of the Château de Saint-Germain-en-Laye.
-Much of the money paid to Henrietta Maria by her French relations was sent to her husband in England to aid his rapidly declining cause.
+Much of the money paid to Henrietta Maria by her French relations were sent to her husband in England to aid his rapidly declining cause.
 In February 1649, Henrietta Maria received news of the execution of her husband Charles I, who had been beheaded by Cromwell on 30 January, It is reported that on receipt of the ominous news, Henrietta Maria stood "deaf and insensible" for a whole hour's duration, before regaining her senses.
 England was now a republic and their cause seemed very bleak.
 Henrietta Maria and her daughter moved into the Palais Royal with the young Louis XIV and his mother and brother Philippe, she decided to have her daughter, who had been baptised in the Church of England, brought up as a Roman Catholic.
 In 1652 they were joined by Henrietta's elder brother, Henry Stuart, Duke of Gloucester, who had previously been in the custody of parliament.

-While staying at the Château de Colombes, her personal residence outside Paris, Henrietta Maria received news of the restoration of the monarchy in England under her eldest son Charles II, she and her daughter accordingly returned to Paris.
+While staying at the Château de Colombes, her residence outside Paris, Henrietta Maria received news of the restoration of the monarchy in England under her eldest son Charles II, she and her daughter accordingly returned to Paris.
 This sudden change of fortunes caused Henriette's cousin, Philippe Duke of Orléans, the younger brother of Louis XIV, to propose to her.
-Phillipe was an effeminate and flamboyant homosexual, who had been involved in a series of sexual scandals, but nevertheless was required by the conventions of the day to produce an heir.
+Phillipe was an effeminate and flamboyant homosexual, who had been involved in a series of sexual scandals but was required by the conventions of the day to produce an heir.

 While Philippe was impatient to negotiate terms for the marriage, Henrietta Maria was intent on going to England as soon as possible, to prevent her second son, James, Duke of York's announcement of his marriage to Anne Hyde, a former maid-of-honour to her daughter Mary, Princess Royal, at which she was enraged.
 Anne Hyde was pregnant by James and her eldest son, the new king, had given his support to the arrangement.
 Her youngest son, Henry, Duke of Gloucester sadly died of smallpox in September 1660 after his return to England.
 In October, Henrietta and her mother sailed for Dover from Calais, where they stayed at Dover Castle.
 The French court officially asked for Henrietta's hand on 22 November and her dowry was arranged.
 Charles II, who was extremely fond of his youngest sister, agreed to give his sister a dowry of 840,000 livres and a further 20,000 towards other expenses.Philippe Duke of Orléans